Search Filters

 -

-Copy query to clipboard: This option copies a filter query to your clipboard.
+Copy query to clipboard: Copies a filter query to your clipboard.

-If you attempt to edit or delete a saved search query, a pop-up notification appears, informing you that the query is being referenced in a saved search and that changes to the filter affect the search results of the saved search wherever it is referenced.
+If you attempt to edit or delete a saved search filter, a warning appears if that filter is referenced in a saved search.
+Changes to the filter affect the search results of the saved search wherever it is referenced.